 Check with your mortgage broker and lender before going ahead.

-As an idea, some of the fees incurred include:
+Some of the fees incurred include:

 - Legal fees